Why Natural Therapies?

 The healing gifts of herbal medicines can be utilised to support the body while on any pharmaceutical medication, including chemotherapy.

-Particular herbs will support the organs and body system most effected.
+Particular herbs will support the organs and body system most affected.

 When using blends it is most beneficial to seek a professional herbalist for advice on your individual needs as they will be able to tailor a formula specifically for you.

-There are many herbs we can use and, as most herbalist will tell you, we all have our favourites.
-Some of my herbal friends will be found below.
+There are many herbs we can, some of my herbal friends when working with clients will be found below.

 The liver is involved in all physiological processes and the metabolism and detoxification of chemotherapy drugs from the system.
 The liver is possibly the most vital organ to support as its working super hard!

 Here we want to nurture the disturbed microbiome and inflamed digestive tract.
-Mucilage rich herbs soothe and nuture any inflamed tissue, creating a slimy protective coating.
+Mucilage rich herbs soothe inflamed tissue, creating a slimy protective coating.

-Demulcents (soothing herbs) marshamallow, slippery elm, comfrey root, Oats, Hops
+Demulcents (soothing herbs) marshmallow, slippery elm, comfrey root, plantain, oats

 2 weeks after chemo a blood test will be done to see what your white blood cell count it.
-This is because the WBC are effected by chemo so it gives your oncologist and insight into the effectiveness of your dose of chemo.
+This is because the white blood cells are affected by the chemo so it gives your oncologist and insight into the effectiveness of your dose of chemo.

-If the count is too low they will pull back, if its too high they may increase.
-I dont suggest using immune supporting herbs while blood tests are happening.
-But once they are finished (as you wont get them every cycle) then I suggest supporting your body
+If the count is too low they will pull back, if it’s too high they may increase.
+I don’t suggest using immune-supporting herbs while blood tests are happening.
+But once the tests are finished (as you won’t get them every cycle) then I suggest supporting your body

 Kidneys flush out waste products and toxic byproducts of chemotherapy.
-Supporting thes organs we use “Kidney tonics”
+Supporting the organs we use “Kidney tonics”

 Dandelion leaf, Nettle, Parsley, Celery.

 Fatigue is a big issue for chemotherapy.
-Having a clean, high raw diet, drinking fresh vegetable based juices and using herbs will make the world of difference.
-Ill cover more nutrition and juicing in other blog posts
+Having a clean, wholefood diet, drinking fresh vegetable-based juices and using herbs will make the world of difference.
+I’ll cover more nutrition and juicing in other blog posts

-Herbs to support fatigue include – Withania, (ashwangada) Rhadiola, Shatavari, Parsley, Siberian or Panax gingseng.
+Herbs to support fatigue include – Withania, (ashwagandha) Rhodiola, Shatavari, Parsley, Siberian or Panax ginseng.